wd/kubectl-history/Readme.md

 ## Install
-Clone the repo and run `make release`, it will create `kubectl-v` command under `~/.local/bin/`.
-Add that folder to your PATH.
+Download the binary from release page, and put it in your PATH.
+You may need to allow it to execute from the `settings->Security & Privacity` dialog.

 ## Usages